-The Supervisory Committee shall comprise multiple members, namely the head of the legal department of each company and two external members; the position of Committee Chairman shall be held by one of the two external members.
+The Supervisory Committee (hereinafter "Committee") shall comprise multiple members, at least three (at least two of which have to be external to the organization); the position of Committee Chairman shall be held by one of the external members.
 Each member of the Supervisory Committee shall guarantee the requirements of autonomy and independence.
+The operations of the Supervisory Committee are governed by the Articles of Association, which are subject to the approval of FATA's Board of Directors.